Princess of Wales' Own Regiment: History

-The regiment was created on 16 January 1863, as the 14th Battalion Volunteer Militia Rifles of Canada from the amalgamation of Kingston, Ontario’s seven independent rifle companies.
+The regiment was created on 16 January 1863, as the 14th Battalion Volunteer Militia Rifles of Canada from the amalgamation of Kingston's seven independent rifle companies.
 Shortly after the wedding of the Prince of Wales (later Edward VII) to Princess Alexandra of Denmark, the regiment asked for and was given permission to become The Princess of Wales’ Own Regiment.

 During the Fenian Raid of 1866, when the Irish extremists attempted to influence British policy by attacking Canada, the regiment was called to active duty, both to Niagara and later to Cornwall.
 The band mace presented to the regiment by its officers "In Remembrance of Cornwall" is in the museum.

 In 1885, during the North-West Rebellion the PWOR was again activated, but not for field service in the West.
 It was assigned to garrison duties at Tete-du-Pont Barracks (now Fort Frontenac) and Fort Henry.

 The Second Boer War, in South Africa, in 1899, again members volunteered for active service.
 A number of members served in various units and because of the 14th’s contribution, “South Africa, 1900” became the first battle honour.
 A PWOR officer, Major Wallace Bruce Matthews Carruthers, made his own way to South Africa, after being turned down for South Africa service, in Canada.
 He was "signed-on" as a lieutenant and distinguished himself sufficiently that he was asked to join the regular force.
 When he returned to Canada, he was asked to set up the Canadian Signal Corps.

 The outbreak of World War I in 1914, resulted in a response by members of the regiment.
 Very quickly a contingent of 80 men was formed under Captain George T. Richardson, (for whom George Richardson Stadium in Kingston is named—he became the PWOR’s first officer fatality) and sent to the 2nd (Eastern Ontario Regiment) Battalion Canadian Expeditionary Force (CEF), of the 1st Canadian Division, which was part of Canada’s First Contingent.

 At the same time, the 21st Battalion, CEF was formed in Kingston, under the commanding officer of the PWOR, Lieutenant-Colonel St Pierre Hughes.
 The PWOR also contributed officers and men to the 59th, 146th, and 253rd Battalions, CEF.